-2. Not Telling Your Client When You Do Out of Scope or Extra Work – Human beings are naturally inclined toward trying to please other people.
+Human beings are naturally inclined toward trying to please other people.
 As a result, we’ll often take on small projects or agree to do little things for free because we were asked or just want to make our clients happy, even if they aren’t technically a part of our jobs.
-We justify these actions by saying that we’re building our reputation or engaging in good customer service, but that doesn’t work if we don’t let them know that we’re doing it.
+We justify these actions by saying that we’re building our reputation or engaging in good customer service, which are good traits to have, but that doesn’t work if we don’t let them know that we’re doing it.

 “It’s important to make sure you charge a consistent price that is reflective of the work you do.
 Consistency and setting client expectations is important right from the start.” says Roson Viyavong of http://coronationim.com/

-The problem with this line of thinking is that is not only rarely pans out, it also sets a poor precedent.
-Any referral you get from the people you cut your prices for will come with the assurance that you can be talked down, and in most cases you won’t get new business.
-Instead make sure you charge a consistent price that is reflective of the work you do.
+The problem with this line of thinking is that it not only rarely pans out, but it also sets a poor precedent.
+Any referral you get from the people you cut your prices for will come with the assurance that you can be talked down, and in most cases, you won’t get new business.
+Instead, make sure you charge a consistent price that is reflective of the work you do.

-4. Underestimating Projects – Whether it’s because you genuinely think that it can be done for very little or you’re afraid of losing business, it’s never a good idea to underestimate how much a project will cost or how long it will take.
-This not only causes problems by making you look unprofessional, it also cuts directly into your bottom line by putting you on the hook for overages.
+Whether it’s because you genuinely think that it can be done for very little or you’re afraid of losing business, it’s never a good idea to underestimate how much a project will cost or how long it will take.
+It doesn’t matter if it is as simple as setting up citations or as complicated as white labeling local SEO.
+This not only causes problems by making you look unprofessional, but it also cuts directly into your bottom line by putting you on the hook for overages.